Slovenia Travel Guide - How to Plan a Trip to Slovenia

 Ljubljan Airport is located about 30km north of Ljubljana, in the direction of Bled, and while it is quite small by international standards, it has lots of connections with foreign countries.

 From Ljubljana Airport, you can get into Ljubljjana by taxi, rental car, or public bus.
-There are also some other private transportation options available online, where you can book your transfer in advance (like https://www.goopti.com/en/).
+There are also some other private transportation options available online, where you can book your transfer in advance (like https://www.goopti.com/en).

 As Slovenia is a small country and doesn’t see huge tourist numbers, direct flights to or from Ljubljana are often quite expensive and options are fairly limited.
 Because of this, locals sometimes prefer to fly from airports in neighboring countries, and then make a short drive.

-How long to spend in Slovenia
+How many days to spend

-Due to its location, Slovenia often plays the role of a country that tourists pass through only on their way to visit Croatia or Italy, or to continue on to other nearby countries.
 For Americans reading this, you might call us a bit of a “fly-over state”.
 But we shouldn’t be!

 Even for visitors who are only passing through on their way somewhere else, I recommend taking at the very least 3 days to stop and visit some of our most famous places.

-Lake Bled is one of the nicest regions in the entire Alps, Slovenian Coastal cities give you a Venetian feel without the crowds of Italy or Croatia.
-And the Postojna Cave is so fascinating that tourists who come from countries without many caves can’t believe that such a place even exists!
+Lake Bled is one of the nicest regions in the entire Alps, Slovenian coastal cities give you a Venetian feel without the crowds of Italy or Croatia, and the Postojna Cave is so fascinating that tourists who come from countries without many caves can’t believe that such a place even exists!

 In only 3 days, you have enough time to explore the capital city of Ljubljana, relax on Lake Bled, check out the Postojna Cave, and visit the coastal town of Piran.
 Pretty good for such a short visit.

-7-10 days for a decent introduction to the country
+5 days - a decent introduction

-If you have more time and aren’t just planning to pass through Slovenia, the ideal trip here would be 7 to 10 days.
+Ideally, you'd budget 7-10 days for your first visit.
 This gives you enough time to explore the most famous places, but also to get off the beaten path and discover some of Slovenia’s hidden gems and charming places that see very few international visitors.

 Using the full 10 days will give you a great opportunity to visit the eastern part of Slovenia as well.
 This is a largely unvisited region, so it’s in no way tourists, but it has a few destinations that would be a real shame to miss.